erasmus-without-paper/ewp-specs-architecture/README.md

    The sender is allowed to postpone sending some notifications so that it will later be able to send them in bulk (e.g. to reduce bandwidth usage).
-   However, please note, that all such delays may reduce user-experience.
-It is not recommended to delay notifications for longer than 5 minutes.
+   However, please note, that all such delays may diminish user-experience.
+It is NOT RECOMMENDED to delay sending notifications for periods longer than 5 minutes.

  * If CNR API doesn't respond, or it responds with a HTTP 5xx error, then the sender SHOULD retry delivering the notification after some time.